 Using these relationships, it is possible to calculate the diameter of the white dwarf star binary of Sirius; its dominant color provides its temperate; since we know the distance to the star and its brightness, we can calculate its luminosity.
 Once we know the luminosity (about four times hotter or sixteen times more luminous than the Sun), we can calculate the diameter of the star which turns out to be about 12,800 Km or about the same size as the Earth.

-Put another way, the white dwarf has the size of the Earth with the mass about the same as Sirius.
+Put another way, the white dwarf has the size of the Earth with a mass about the same as Sirius.
 This means that the white dwarf star is incredibly dense as we would have predicted knowing it is a white dwarf star.
 The remaining core has an average density 300,000 times greater than the Earth with 300,000 times the gravity.
 It is made almost entirely of degenerate matter composed of helium, carbon, and oxygen nuclei filled with a fog of degenerate electrons.

 The radius of the white dwarf star is determined by electron degeneracy and is independent of temperature.
-The matter is tremendously compressed removing much of the empty space between atoms leaving on sufficient room for electron orbitals.
+The matter is tremendously compressed removing much of the empty space between atoms leaving sufficient room for electron orbitals.

 No matter how much energy the white dwarf radiates into space, it will remain the same size even as its temperature slowly decreases.
 The white dwarf star will maintain its size and mass forever, while slowly radiating out heat into space and reducing its temperature.